 Coherent with this policy, Lenin demanded that, along with the common Manifesto, a resolution should be presented by Radeck in the name of the “Zimmerwald Left-Wing”.
 It posed that “Rejection to the war credits, separation of the socialist ministers from the bourgeois administrations, the need to unmask the imperialist nature of this war in the parliamentary tribune, in the legal and, if necessary, illegal press columns, the organization of demonstrations against the governments, propaganda in the trenches in favour of international solidarity, protection of the economic strikes attempting to transform them into political strikes, civil war and not social peace.”

 The Triumph of the Russian Revolution and the Outburst of the German Revolution

 Since 1915, the situation began to change and mobilizations against the war in Scotland, Berlin, and Romania took place.
-The Bolsheviks, Trotsky and Radek’s work for a new International developed.
-Contacts were established in France, Sweden, in the U.S. and Switzerland.
-However, the great leap forward took place with the triumph of the 1917 October Revolution, when the Bolsheviks showed their politics viable.
+The Bolsheviks’, Trotsky’s and Radek’s works for a new International progressed.
+Contacts were established in France, Sweden, the U.S. and Switzerland.
+However, the great leap forward took place with the triumph of the 1917 October Revolution, when the Bolsheviks showed that their politics was viable.
 As Rose Luxemburg said: “they dared”.